-The quotations API is used to obtain one or multiple quotes for a mobile money customer that wishes to send money internationally.
-The production of a quote typically involves obtaining the Forex rate and any additional fees that will be levied on the sending customer.
+The quotations API is used to obtain one or multiple quotes for a mobile money customer that wishes to transfer money.
+The creation of a quote typically involves obtaining the fees that will be levied on the sending customer and if the request is international, the forex rate.
 Normally a request is made for a quotation by the requesting mobile money system (also known as the Sending Service Provider) in response to a customer request.
-The quotation is then provided to an IMT hub (also known as a Wholesale Service Provider) which is typically responsible for performing sender (and possibly receiver) AML checks as well as obtaining a Forex rate.
 The quotation is calculated and returned to the requesting mobile money system.
-If the customer is satisfied with the quotation, then he will initiate an International Transfer transaction.
+If the customer is satisfied with the quotation, then he will typically proceed with the transaction.

 The quotations object supports: